Fitness

 The main lifts I do are:

-Less frequently, as assistance, as variations, or just for fun: barbell curls, squat variations, pull variations, press/jerk variations, bench press, barbell row, power clean, chin ups, dips.
+Less frequently, as assistance, as variations, or just for fun: barbell curls, squat variations, pull variations, press/jerk variations, barbell row, power clean, chin ups.

 Programming

-My primary goal is to get stronger, secondarily to have a good physique.
+My only goal is to get stronger.
 Thus I prioritize strength training: 1-5 reps per set with heavy weight, a.k.a. low “volume” high “intensity”.
 But when I hit a plateau, have an injury, or experience any discomfort, I do incorporate higher “volume” (total reps) and lower “intensity” (weight) to varying degrees.

 Why strength?

 It’s easy to find studies showing that greater muscle mass and/or strength correlates to an increase in longevity.
 It’s also the case that while muscle mass correlates with strength, it’s not directly proportional, muscle mass is just one of many factors—but likely the biggest one the more trained you are.
+There's even some evidence of muscle size having no impact on strength[1].
 It’s thus hard to say which is more important for longevity: muscle mass or strength.
+Recent research[2][3][4] indicates strength is more important.
 For convenience, I choose to focus on strength, given that it’s easier and cheaper to increase and maintain than muscle.

 Why not bench press?